alariju/Genoise/README.md

 ## Swift Usage

-After running a **pod install** just import Genoise on your Swift class, and initialize Genoise:
+After running a **pod install** just import Genoise on your Swift class, and initialize Genoise and make the call:

 	import Genoise